chalkysticks/sdk-authentication/README.md

-# sdk-authentication
+# sdk-facts
-ChalkySticks SDK for web-based clients dealing with user authentication
+ChalkySticks SDK for web-based clients dealing with facts